baublet/wp-twig-loop-shortcode/README.md

 These commands navigate the SSH shell to the plugin directory and initiate the submodules.
 Then, git will download Twig from the Twig repo.

-Once all that is done, you can then turn on the plugin in your WordPress plugin directory.
+Once all that is done, you can then activate the plugin in your WordPress plugin directory.
+To validate that it's working, navigate to the Templates page in your WordPress admin menu, located in Appearance -> Loop Shortcode.

 ## Updates

-To update the plugin to the latest version, ssh into your ```wp-content/plugins/wp-twig-loop-shortcode/``` directory and simply type
+To update this plugin to the latest version, ssh into your ```wp-content/plugins/wp-twig-loop-shortcode/``` directory and type:

 ```
 git pull